 • In July 2013, estimation of purse-seine catches by species and size composition were adjusted with observer grab samples, 1993-2012, corrected for size selectivity bias estimated using splines (Figure 2 and 3).
 Three model-based approaches to estimating the species composition were applied (see Working Paper SC9-ST-WP-03).
 Length-frequency data were also adjusted and scaled by the catch.
-The estimates will be further updated as additional catch data and paired sampling data become available.
+These estimates are the input data for the stock assessments conducted by the OFP and will be further updated on a regular basis.